-Aging gracefully should be a healthy goal for everyone: accepting and embracing what time and experience brings us, while actively working to prevent and minimize the health concerns that naturally come with aging.
-In addition to regular exercise and proper supplementation, your diet is a good place to start your graceful aging endeavors.
+Aging gracefully should be a health goal for everyone: accepting and embracing what time and experience brings us, while actively working to prevent and minimize the health concerns that naturally come with aging.
+In addition to regular exercise and proper supplementation, your diet is an ideal place to start your graceful aging endeavors.
 Add these foods to your plate for health – no matter what your age!

 - Vegetables.
 Antioxidants help counter oxidative stress, a process that can damage cells and may accelerate aging.
 Vegetables are an excellent source of antioxidants – plus most are low in calories, high in nutrients and fiber, versatile and relatively cost-effective… so there’s no reason not to add more vegetables to your diet!
 Choose an array of vegetables covering all the colors, making sure to include dark leafy greens such as spinach and kale, which help promote eye health.

 - Berries.
 Blueberries in particular are a good choice: The active components in blueberries are the anthocyanin pigments – the protective compounds that make the berries blue and are responsible for their antioxidant potency.
-Studies have shown that blueberries may improve motor skills and reverse age-related short-term memory loss, and may also protect the brain from stroke damage.
-Opt for organic berries, and add them with walnuts to whole fat plain yogurt or salads, or eat as a snack.
+Studies have shown that blueberries may improve motor skills and reverse age-related short-term memory loss and may also protect the brain from stroke damage.
+Opt for organic berries and add them with walnuts to whole fat plain yogurt or salads or just eat them as a refreshing snack.